You’ve never drunk The Green Fairy?

 The muse of the literati – Lord Byron, Edgar Allan Poe and Oscar Wilde were among its avid imbibers – absinthe acquired its nickname, The Green Fairy, in the 19th century.

 From 1915 to 2007, it was illegal in the United States.
 Don got his supplies from friends who brought him bottles from Europe when they came to visit.

 Absinthe aside, The Green Fairy Society parties have taken on a life of their own.

-Imitators sprang up, and Don met his wife, Rachael, a personal trainer who’s not a drinker of alcohol, at a Fourth of July theme party in Manhattan hosted by a friend.
+Imitators sprang up, and Don met his wife, Rachael, a personal trainer who’s not a drinker of alcohol, at a Fourth of July-themed party in Manhattan hosted by a friend.

 They have been married for three years.

-Don, who collects vintage clothing and edits Zelda, an annual magazine that’s dedicated to the vintage nouveau, describes his apartment, which is next to Kaufman Astoria Studios, as a “eclectic museum.”
+Don, who collects vintage clothing and edits Zelda, an annual magazine dedicated to the vintage nouveau, describes his apartment, which is next to Kaufman Astoria Studios, as an “eclectic museum.”